breadthe/folio/ROADMAP.md

 3. ~~List/Grid layout for watchlist~~

 #### App
-- New paradigm (14 Feb 2018): calculate and display portfolio depending on positive amount in wallets, but watch coins individually (or maybe even watch coins with positive balance automatically, without being able to remove them).
-For coins that are not watched (moot if positive balance coins are watched automatically), simply don't show total USD.
 - (MAYBE, NOT WORKING WELL WITH BULMA) Add vue-bootstrap library to make use of tooltips
 - Socket connection and sync should start when the app boots, not just the Watchlist page
 - Export saved data as json
 - Import previously saved json data (with warning that it will overwrite existing data)
+- (v0.3) ~~New paradigm (14 Feb 2018): calculate and display portfolio depending on positive amount in wallets, but watch coins individually (or maybe even watch coins with positive balance automatically, without being able to remove them).
+For coins that are not watched (moot if positive balance coins are watched automatically), simply don't show total USD.~~

 #### Dashboard
 - (v0.1.3) ~~Show total $ value of portfolio, total BTC value, and pie chart for entire portfolio.
 Update this only when dashboard is entered.~~